Skip to main content

 4 mentions Positive Neutral Negative

-The humor in the game is generally well-received, with players appreciating its witty moments, such as amusing character names and clever codex entries.
+The humor in the game is generally well-received, with players appreciating its witty moments, such as amusing character names and entertaining codex entries.
 Despite some flaws, the humor contributes to a rewarding experience, suggesting that a shorter game length might have enhanced overall enjoyment.

-• “Good humor, a rewarding experience!”
+• “Good humor makes for a rewarding experience!”

 • “The codex facts are kind of funny sometimes, and the little Easter egg info bits are a nice touch.”